Archibald McIndoe: Later years

 After the end of the war, McIndoe returned to private practice.
 His speciality was the "McIndoe nose".

-McIndoe was created CBE in 1944 and after the war he received a number of British and foreign honours, including a Commandeur de la Légion d'honneur (Commander of the Legion of Honour) and was knighted in 1947 for his remarkable work on restoring the minds and bodies of the burnt young pilots of the Second World War through his innovative reconstructive surgery techniques.
-That same year he visited East Africa for the first time, and took up farming on Kilimanjaro.
+In 1947, he visited East Africa for the first time, and took up farming on Kilimanjaro.

 In 1957, with two former pupils, Michael Wood and Tom Rees, he co-founded the African Medical and Research Foundation (AMREF).

 He became a member of a council of the Royal College of Surgeons in 1946 and its vice-president in 1958.
-His marriage to Adonia ended in 1953, and he married Constance Belchem in 1954.
 In 1958, McIndoe delivered the Bradshaw Lecture at the Royal College of Surgeons on the topic of the reconstruction of the burned face.

 He took part in the founding of the British Association of Plastic Surgeons (BAPS) and later served as its third President.

 The Guinea Pig Club continued to meet after the war, and McIndoe remained its President until his death.

 Death

 Archibald McIndoe died in his sleep of a heart attack on 11 April 1960, aged 59, in his house at 84 Albion Gate, London.
 He was cremated at Golders Green Crematorium, and his ashes were given the unique honour for a civilian of being buried at the Royal Air Force church of St Clement Danes in London.